 The handle on the kettle can loosen and separate from the bodycausing hot contents to spill, posing a burn hazard.

 Health Canada is advising Canadians that GlaxoSmithKline Inc. is voluntarily recalling one lot of Ventolin Diskus inhalers (lot 786G) because the products may not deliver the intended dose.
 Individuals who do not receive the intended dose may not be aware that the dose was not delivered.

-The glass diffuser can detach and fall, posing an impact injury hazard.
+The bicycle fork can break and cause the rider to lose control, posing an injury hazard.

 The cord may become brittle near the base of the dryer, posing a burn hazard.

 The snaps at the neck area on the rompers can detach, posing a choking hazard to young children.

 Health Canada’s sampling and evaluation program has determined that these plastic toys do not meet the Phthalates Regulations and may pose a chemical hazard.
 Specifically the toys contain a phthalate, Di(2-ethylhexyl) Phthalate (DEHP), that exceeds the allowable limit.